crux200/Learning/README.md

 # Learning
-Place for all programs created
+Place for all programs created through SSH